Reading (3 hrs.)

 American Culture (3 hrs.)

 This course is an introduction to the basic characteristics of American culture: its government/politics, education, economics, family lifestyles, ethnic diversity, historical background, basic values and beliefs, so students can put what they know into perspective, gain insight into why Americans are the way they are, and achieve a better understanding of U.S. society.
-(Fall and Spring only)
+The coursework for this class includes regular field trips to various locations around the City of Des Moines.

 Academic Language Preparation (3 hrs.)